+As you can see, even if a person is partially at fault for their death, their family could still recover compensation in a wrongful death action.
 Unfortunately, recovering a fair payout in wrongful death cases often involves an uphill legal battle.
-This is especially true if the defendant argues that the deceased was partially at-fault for his or her own death.
+This is especially true if the defendant argues that the deceased was partially at fault for their own death.

 For a free legal consultation, call (337) 777-7777

 You may face opposition as you seek wrongful death damages for a loved one who may have played a role in their passing.
 If so, it helps to be clear on what Louisiana law says as you prepare the case.

 First, a wrongful death case is a civil action.
 CC Art.
 2315.2 says, “if a person dies due to the fault of another, suit may be brought by the following persons to recover damages which they sustained as a result of the death.”